 Below are two buttons.
-'Plot Data' will graph the last one to two weeks of data on the screen for you and will show the average daily flux intensity, in units of counts per second per SSC (Scanning Shadow Camera), versus the RXTE Mission Date.
+'Plot Data' will graph the definitive data on the screen for you and will show the average daily flux intensities measured since the beginning of the RXTE mission, in units of counts per second per SSC (Scanning Shadow Camera), versus the RXTE Mission Day.
 (This is the number of days since January 1, 1994, a reference date used in this mission.)
 This graph is called a light curve.